wkumari/draft-vandergaast-edns-client-subnet/README.md

 5. Option Format

-   This draft uses an EDNS0 [RFC6891]) option to include client address information in DNS messages.
-The option is structured as follows:
+   This protocol uses an EDNS0 [RFC6891]) option to include client address information in DNS messages.
+The option is structured as
+   follows:

                 +0 (MSB)                            +1 (LSB)
       +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+